These Banana Oatmeal Muffins are easy to make and full of flavor and texture. They are perfect for breakfast or snacking.

 - In a large bowl mix oatmeal, flour, baking powder, baking soda, cinnamon, nutmeg, salt and sugar together.1 ½ Cups oats, 1 ¼ Cups flour, ½ cup sugar, 1 ½ teaspoon baking powder, 1 teaspoon baking soda, 1 teaspoon cinnamon, pinch ground nutmeg, ¼ teaspoon salt

 - In a smaller bowl mix egg, oil and vanilla.
-Add to dry ingredients and stir.1 whole egg, ¼ cup oil, 1 teaspoon vanilla
+Add to dry ingredients and stir.
+The mixture will be very dry at this time.1 whole egg, ¼ cup oil, 1 teaspoon vanilla

-- Stir in bananas1 ½ cups ripe bananas, mashed
+- Fold in bananas.
+Keep folding until all the dry ingredients are mixed in.1 ½ cups ripe bananas, mashed

 - Divide into muffin tin that has been either lightly sprayed with a nonstick spray or lined with paper liners.